WICG/storage-buckets/explainer.md

   For example, `.` separates file names from extensions, and files ending in `.exe` are executable on Windows.

-The `_` character in bucket names is designated for conveying hierarchical structure.
-The user agent may choose to display this structure in its storage management UI.

-For example, assume three buckets with names `user123456`, `user123456_inbox` and `user123456_drafts`, and titles `pwnall@chromium.org`, `Inbox` and `Drafts`.
-These buckets may be displayed in the UI as follows.

-* pwnall@chromium.org
-  * Inbox
-  * Drafts

 Bucket names are limited to 64 characters.
 This supports implementations that would directly integrate bucket names into file names, and makes it easy to reason about bucket lookup performance.